AAV Genome Integrity Metrics That Predict Downstream Success and How to Report Them

 Short‑Read Mapping for Coverage and Small Variants

 Short‑read sequencing provides high‑depth coverage to detect small variants and to infer truncation‑prone windows from coverage drops.
 It also enables multi‑reference mapping to quantify impurity classes.
-See the review of sequencing-based methods: review of sequencing-based methods for AAV characterization.
+It struggles with palindromic ITRs and long‑range phasing, so results should be paired with structural evidence.
+A recent review summarizes where sequencing-based methods fit within broader AAV analytical toolkits and highlights common interpretation limits that affect assay selection and reporting comparability: review of sequencing-based methods for AAV characterization.

 Long‑Read Strategies for Structural Context